By Greg Nagel

 la vegana

-Sariñana’s Tamale Factory has served Orange County for over 75 years with homemade Mexican food recipes including tamales, hard and soft-shell tacos, burritos, and breakfast dishes.
-The tamales are the stars, of course, served out the husk with flavors like pork, chicken, rajas, sweet corn, and beef.
+Sariñana’s Tamale Factory has served Orange County for over 75 years with homemade Mexican food recipes, including tamales, hard and soft-shell tacos, burritos, and breakfast dishes.
+The tamales are the stars, of course, served out of the husk with flavors like pork, chicken, rajas, sweet corn, and beef.